 In 2010, a group of families gathered to create a place-based program for their young children.
 We hired our first facilitator, early childhood educator Lisa Howey-Louter, who co-created the program with Tricia Edgar, a long-time outdoor educator.
-In 2013, our Vancouver programs began with facilitator Cara Agro in Pacific Spirit Park, and in 2014 we partnered with Island Discovery Learning Community to create a nature-based programs for distributed learners.
+In 2013, our Vancouver programs began with facilitator Cara Agro in Pacific Spirit Park, and in 2014 we partnered with the Online Learning Community to create a nature-based programs for distributed learners.

 At Fresh Air Learning, we strive to create programs that are inclusive, welcome a diversity of children and families, and respect people and place.

 We believe in the importance of connecting children to the land.
 We acknowledge that our programs take place on the unceded lands of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), and səl̓ilw̓ətaʔɬ (Tsleil-Waututh) peoples.